Nuggets Injury Report Against The Warriors

-The Denver Nuggets have announced their injury report for Saturday's game against the Golden State Warriors.
+The Denver Nuggets are playing against the Golden State Warriors on Saturday for Game 1.

 The Denver Nuggets are in California to take on the Golden State Warriors for Game 1 of their first-round series on Saturday evening.